[TOC]

 - OOM Errors during Training:

-was dealing with an OOM error during the training of a 7B Mistral model with an 8k sequence length on a new dataset.
-The errors seemed to occur at random steps and appeared linked to the training data since the model worked fine with identical configuration but a different dataset.@caseus_
+@_jp1_was dealing with an OOM error during the training of a 7B Mistral model with an 8k sequence length on a new dataset.
+The errors seemed to occur at random steps and appeared linked to the training data since the model worked fine with identical configuration but a different dataset.@caseus_suggested trying to write out to a file the data each step from the data loader for debugging purposes.
+However,_jp1_noted that the error disappears without using sample packing. - Discussion on Full Weight Finetuning:

-clarified that full tuning is pretraining and all the Axolotl full tune configurations are in bf16.
+@athenawisdomsinquired about the VRAM requirements for a full weight fine-tuning of Mistral 7B and whether full weight fine-tuning is the same as continued pretraining.@noobmaster29clarified that full tuning is pretraining and all the Axolotl full tune configurations are in bf16.
 The discussion also highlighted the large VRAM needs (160GB) for pretraining a 7B model, implying the need for high-end GPUs like the A100. - Pretraining and Applying LoRa Adapters:

-model and still achieve the same instruction tuning. - Flash Attention Query:
+@athenawisdomsalso asked whether one can apply the originalLlama-2-13B-Chat-fp16LoRa adapter to a pretrainedLlama-2-7B-fp16model and still achieve the same instruction tuning. - Flash Attention Query:

-confirmed that it has to be used for both since the backward pass relies on the computation graph from the forward pass. - Mixtral vs Mistral Performance:
+@xzuynasked whether both the forward and backward passes need to utilize flash attention for it to work properly.@caseus_confirmed that it has to be used for both since the backward pass relies on the computation graph from the forward pass. - Mixtral vs Mistral Performance:

-significantly improved train and eval loss on their large classification dataset.
+@semantic_zonereported that changing the base model fromMixtral-8x7B-v0.1tomistral-7b-v0.1significantly improved train and eval loss on their large classification dataset.
 They requested speculation on why this might be the case.

 Links mentioned: